Tag: speak

 2) Why is Moses’ story so important in the context of Pentecost?
 What about Joshua’s response?

 3) Why do you think people thought the disciples of Jesus were drunk?
-What might their rationale be for how a drunk person would speak as if a native speaker of their own tongue(s)?
+What might their rationale be for how a drunk person would as if a native speaker of their own tongue(s)?